GoogleChrome/web.dev/src/site/content/en/blog/image-policies/index.md

 #### Why?

-Serving images larger than what the viewing device can render&mdash;for example, serving desktopß images to mobile contexts, or serving high-pixel-density images to a low-pixel-density device&mdash;is wasting network traffic and device memory.
+Serving images larger than what the viewing device can render&mdash;for example, serving desktop images to mobile contexts, or serving high-pixel-density images to a low-pixel-density device&mdash;is wasting network traffic and device memory.
 Read [Serve images with correct dimensions](https://web.dev/serve-images-with-correct-dimensions/) and [Serve